 Understanding the Relationship Between Frequency and Capacitor Size

 When planning your designs it’s important to keep in mind the inverse relationship between the frequency of the ripple (or current variation) and the capacitor size.
 If you know what this ripple looks like, you should be able to effectively map out the necessary capacitor size.
-For more complex ripples, you may need to employ different bypass capacitors for the different frequencies you’re dealing with.
+For more complex ripples, you may need to employ different power supply bypass capacitors for the different frequencies you’re dealing with.

 Spend More Time on the Design Elements You Enjoy